jbijlsma/Dnw.ChannelEngine/README.md

 dapr init -k
 ```

-Then wait until the DAPR control-plane is up-and-running:
+Then wait until the DAPR control-plane is up-and-running (status of all dapr namespace pods should be 'Running'):

 ```shell
 dapr status -k